ccm-innovation/react-initicon/README.md

 |`single`|Boolean|Whether to only use a single initial or now|
 |`saturation`|String|Specify the `hsl` saturation value|
 |`brightness`|String|Specify the `hsl` lightness (brightness) value|

+## Contributing
+Modify the files in the `src` folder.
+Before committing, update the build by running `npm run build`.
+This will babelify the code and then bundle into `initicon.min.j` for a browser version.